timburr1/timburr1.github.io/_posts/2020-02-22-cambist-lord-iron.md

 ---
 layout: post
-title: 'The Cambist and Lord Iron: A Fairy Tale of Economics'
+title: The Cambist and Lord Iron, A Fairy Tale of Economics - Daniel Abraham
 author: Daniel Abraham
 tags: fiction
 ---